mattbrowngis/foss4g-hsv-2018/PITCHME.md

 - Started using PostGIS for other tasks

 ---
-How we made the full transition...
+There will be challenges along the way...
 ![Yellow Brick Road](images/yellow-brick-road-rainbow_t.jpg)

 ---